streamlit/streamlit/docs/deploy_streamlit_app.md

 ### Resource limits

 - You can deploy up to 3 apps per account.
-- Apps get up to 1 CPU, 800 MB of RAM, and 10 GB of dedicated storage in a shared execution environment.
+- Apps get up to 1 CPU, 800 MB of RAM, and 800 MB of dedicated storage in a shared execution environment.
 - Apps do not have access to a GPU.
 - If you have a special good-for-the-world case that needs more resources, [send us an email](mailto:product@streamlit.io) and we'll see about making an exception!